1 / 25

 A. compressed air enters the brake chambers.

-B. compressed air is released from the air tanks.
+B. compressed air is released from the brake chambers.

-C. compressed air is released from the brake chambers.
+C. compressed air is released from the air tanks.

 When you push the brake pedal, air is let into each brake chamber.